-- If you hear an echo, use headphones or earbuds during a call.
-If you hear an echo it's because your patient or provider's speakers are too loud, and causing feedback.
+If you hear an echo, use headphones or earbuds during a call.
+If you hear an echo it's because your patient or provider's speakers are too loud, causing feedback.

-- Before a call starts, consider putting your device in "Do not disturb".
-In case you receive a phone call, it won't interrupt the video session.
+Put your device in "Do Not Disturb" mode.
+Before a call starts, consider putting your device in "Do not disturb" mode If you receive a phone call, it won't interrupt the video session.

 How to re-sync the video call as a provider

-Re-syncing will quickly restart the call, and should help to mitigate most common issues (lip out of sync or choppy audio)
+Re-syncing will quickly restart the call, and should help to mitigate most common issues (out of sync or choppy audio).

 Doxy.me establishes a secure peer to peer connection.
-Sound issues might stem from device hardware (i.e. computer, microphone, or wifi, router, modem), or from internet connection issues between you and your patients ISP.
+Sound issues might come from device hardware (such as your computer, microphone, or WiFi router or modem), or from internet connection issues between you and your patient's internet service provider (ISP).